 STMicroelectronics product development process, compliant with the ISO/TS 16949 standard, is a set of interrelated activities dedicated to transform customer specification and market or industry domain requirements into a semiconductor device and all its associated elements (package, module, sub-system, application, hardware, software and documentation), qualified respecting ST internal procedures and able to be manufactured using ST internal or subcontracted technologies.

-Figure 1. presents a summary of the STMicroelectronics product-development process.
+Figure 1 summarizes the STMicroelectronics product development process.

 Figure 1.
 STMicroelectronics product development process